John O'Mahony

-John Francis O'Mahony (1815 – 7 February 1877) was an Irish scholar and the founding member of the Fenian Brotherhood in the United States, sister organisation to the Irish Republican Brotherhood.
-Despite coming from a reasonably wealthy family and being well educated, the primary pursuit of O'Mahoney's life was that of Irish Independence from the United Kingdom, a calling that ultimately left him in poverty.
+John Francis O'Mahony (1815 – 7 February 1877) was an Irish scholar and the founding member of the Fenian Brotherhood in the United States, a sister organisation to the Irish Republican Brotherhood.
+Despite coming from a reasonably wealthy family and being well educated, the primary pursuit of O'Mahony's life was that of Irish Independence from the United Kingdom, a calling that ultimately left him in poverty.
 O'Mahony fought in the Young Irelander Rebellion of 1848 as well as the American Civil War, and was involved organisationally in the Fenian Rising of 1867 in Ireland and the Fenian Raids on Canada.

 Early life

 O'Mahony was born in 1815 in Kilbeheny, on the border between County Limerick and County Cork, into a family of minor Roman Catholic landed gentry who had managed to retain land following the Munster Plantation.
-O'Mahoney came from a long line of Irish activists: Members of the family had been outspoken advocates for the rights of the native Irish during the Penal Laws period of the late 17th and early 18th centuries, while his father and uncle had been members of the United Irishmen and had taken part in the Irish Rebellion of 1798.
+O'Mahony came from a long line of Irish activists: Members of the family had been outspoken advocates for the rights of the native Irish during the Penal Laws period of the late 17th and early 18th centuries, while his father and uncle had been members of the United Irishmen and had taken part in the Irish Rebellion of 1798.

 Upon the death of an elder brother, O'Mahony inherited a property that yielded £300 per annum.
 However, he would later yield this inheritance to his sister in order to pursue his Fenian activities.

 Education

-O'Mahoney was educated at Midleton College by Dr Hamblin.
+O'Mahony was educated at Midleton College by Dr Hamblin.
 Despite being a Catholic, he later entered Trinity College, Dublin (nominally Catholics were forbidden from entering Trinity due to its ties to the Protestant Church of Ireland), where he studied Sanskrit, Hebrew and Irish.
 He became an accomplished Gaelic scholar, and later taught Greek and Latin, and contributed articles to Irish and French journals.
 He left Trinity without getting a degree.

 Irish politics

 In 1843, he joined Daniel O'Connell's movement for the Repeal of the Union Act of 1800, but quickly became dissatisfied with the lack of progress and joined Young Irelander movement, led by Smith O'Brien.
 The Young Ireland movement had come to believe that in the wake of the failure of the Repeal Association, violence was the only alternative.

-O'Mahoney took part in the failed Young Irelander Rebellion of 1848, which largely fell apart as British authorities had become well aware of it before it commenced.
-Following the crushing of the uprising, the leaders were sought out, and O'Mahoney being amongst them, he was forced to go on the run.
+O'Mahony took part in the failed Young Irelander Rebellion of 1848, which largely fell apart as British authorities had become well aware of it before it commenced.
+Following the crushing of the uprising, the leaders were sought out, and O'Mahony being amongst them, he was forced to go on the run.
 Following the arrest of John Mitchell, many Young Irelanders took to the hills, continuing to fight guerrilla style.
-O'Mahoney and his band of volunteers were some of the last holdouts.
+O'Mahony and his band of volunteers were some of the last holdouts.
 However, following the capture of leaders such as Smith O'Brien, Thomas Francis Meagher, James Stephens and Terence Bellew MacManus, it became apparent the effort was doomed.